psi-teja/handwritten_digits_classifier/README.md

 <img src="3.jpg" width="35%" align="right" title="Handwritten Digit 3">

-No framework like TensorFlow or PyTorch is used.
-Numpy is used to compute forward pass and backward pass
+- Using Numpy: Numpy is used to compute forward pass and backward pass
+- Using TensorFlow: CNN architecture is used (Coming Soon!)
+- Using Pytorch: CNN architecture is used (Coming Soon!)

 # Steps to use:

 - Run draw_digit.py
 - Draw a digit on 'draw a digit here' dialogue box
-- Prediction appears in the terminal and you can audio prompt of the digit.
+- Prediction appears in the terminal and you can also hear audio prompt of the digit.
 - Press 'r' to retry!